-For the first couple of chapters of this book, I couldn’t stop laughing since Tony and I, as second generation Asian-Americans had much in common.
+For the first couple of chapters of this book, I couldn’t stop laughing since Tony and me, as second-generation Asian-Americans had much in common.
 His company Zappos is always rated as one of the best places to work, growing it to a billionaire dollar company, getting bought out by Amazon.
-He talks about how the culture of companies are what drive success of businesses, and what he did (and what you can do) to make sure Zappos reflected the culture he wanted.
+He talks about how the culture of companies are what drive the success of businesses, and what he did (and what you can do) to make sure Zappos reflected the culture he wanted.
 The rest is history!

 Made to Stick

 The Heath brothers have written several best-selling books.
 This one in particular is about how some ideas thrive while others die, and how we can improve the chances of them.
 They show principles to make ideas more sticky, and how to communicate our own messages.